xuyongzhi/Scan-to-BIM/Structral_Detection.md

 * image size = 512, max feature size=128.
 Is it better to use max feature size=256

 # Big ideas
+* Currently, relations between wall-wall, and wall-room are decoded in one single conv and feat map.
+Is it better to in differnet channel.
 * use guassion weights for initial stage
 * only use two reppoints and sample the other 7 based on the two
 * compare performance of feeding images and point clouds